drkhanusa/Gesture-Recognition/README.md

 ![image-dataset](https://user-images.githubusercontent.com/102515240/160379410-d38215a7-8497-4f9f-ac7a-c40278f8a35a.png)

 Finally, divide the above dataset into 2 parts and put it into Resnet-18.

-This is my result.
+This is my result: 76%.
 Not-pretrained.

 ![result](https://user-images.githubusercontent.com/102515240/160379805-a4033d75-b200-4e40-a51e-c7edf4261117.jpg)